Mapped: The key territories Putin wants handed over to bring about peace in Ukraine

 The Donetsk and Luhansk provinces in the Donbas region form the industrial heartland of Ukraine

-Such a move would effectively hand over Ukraine’s industrial heartland, giving Russia control of the Donbas region, where the majority of the heavy fighting has taken place since February 2022.
+Such a move would effectively hand over Ukraine’s industrial heartland, giving Russia control of the Donbas region, where some of the heaviest fighting of the war has taken place since February 2022.

+During a meeting with Donald Trump on Monday, the Ukrainian president said he is ready for a trilateral meeting involving Putin to try and reach a peace deal.

+Trump is keen on a lasting peace deal and, like Putin, has rejected a temporary ceasefire - a proposal initially made by the US president himself.

 While Russia controls almost all of Luhansk, it holds about 70 per cent of Donetsk.